testsigmahq/testsigma-docs/src/pages/docs/desired-capabilities/geo-location-for-localization.md

 ---
 title: "Geolocation emulation for Localization Testing"
-metadesc: "How to use Desired Capabilities to set the Geographical Location for running tests in Mobile Web."
+metadesc: "Learn how to use Desired Capabilities to set the Geographical Location for running tests in Mobile Web in Testsigma Application."
 noindex: false
 order: 15.4
 page_id: "Geolocation emulation for Localization Testing"